-I’ve been purposefully avoiding the topic of spending given the bombardment about holiday shopping.
-Buying things we don’t need is not exactly a path to building wealth.
-What’s more, I dislike buying things only to see them drop in price soon after.
+I understand.
+Buying things we don't need is not exactly a path to building wealth.
+What's more, I dislike buying things only to see them drop in price soon after.
 It makes me feel like a dummy!

-That said, I’ve got needs too baby!
-Thankfully, my one and only rewards credit card just got a little better.
-I’ve been a Citi ThankYou® Preferred Rewards Card user for the past eight years because of their comprehensive rewards program.
+That said, I've got needs too baby!
+Thankfully, my rewards credit card just got a little better.
+I've been a Citi ThankYou® Preferred Rewards Card user for the past eight years because of their comprehensive rewards program.
 Everything is linked up to my online account where points accrue like clockwork every month.
 My goal is to focus as many accounts and assets with one bank as possible to maximize the benefits.

 Just in time for the shopping season, I got an e-mail from Citibank highlighting their new Citi® Price Rewind Program.
 I've been waiting for such a program for a while now.
 When you shop with your Citi ThankYou® Card, simply register your purchase and Citi will search retailers for a lower price for 30 days after your purchase date.
 If the price drops more than $25 in that time, you’ll be notified by email that you’re eligible to receive a refund!